gitlabhq/gitlab-runner/docs/install/kubernetes.md

 helm init
 ```

-If you are not able to access to the latest versions of GitLab Runner we recommend updating the chart with:
+If you are unable to access to the latest versions of GitLab Runner, you should update the chart.
+To update the chart, run:

 ```shell
 helm repo update gitlab
 ```

-The list of GitLab Runner versions you currently have access to can be displayed with:
+To view a list of GitLab Runner versions you have access to, run:

 ```shell
 helm search repo -l gitlab/gitlab-runner